Scouting in Texas: International exchanges

 Houston Scouts have an international relationship with Scouts in Chiba, Japan.

 South Plains Council

-The South Plains Council (#694) serves the area around Lubbock.
+The South Plains Council (#694) served the area around Lubbock.
+The council merged with the Golden Spread Council in 2026 to form the Prairie Sky Council.

 South Texas Council

 The South Texas Council of Corpus Christi, Texas, was renamed from the Gulf Coast Council in 2003.